alexlawrence/declarative/README.md

 #declarative

-Mapper for HTML user interface declarations.
+Mapper for declarative user interfaces in HTML.

 ###API